In this buying guide to upright exercise bikes I provide more than just a description of features.

 It is possible to buy gel seat covers and padded bike shorts to help with this problem.
 But sometimes it isn’t enough.

-The bikes below $200 don’t have seat that can be easily swapped for a more comfortable seat as they are attached to the seat post with 3 – 4 screws.
+More affordable don’t have seat that can be easily swapped for a more comfortable seat as they are attached to the seat post with 3 – 4 screws.
 To be able to swap you need to modify this, or take to a bike shop or buy a universal exercise bike seat adapter – then you can attach a standard bike seat.

 3 bikes that have a standard bike seat where you can more easily swap the seat are: